How can LISA probe a population of GW190425-like binary neutron stars in the Milky Way?: Results

-The summary of the recovered weight of GW190425-like BNSs $w_2$ as a function of the true (input) $w_2$ is represented in Fig.~\ref{fig:5}.
-It shows that chirp mass measurement errors allow the recovery of the two sub-populations' weights with no bias regardless of its true value.
-In colour we show that our ability to recover $w_2$ for different Galactic merger rates of $42, 140, 212\,$Myr$^{-1}$, which corresponds to the total number of observed binaries at $f>2\,$mHz of $10, 33, 50$ respectively.
+The summary of the recovered $w_2$ as a function of the `true' (input) $w_2$ is represented in Fig.~\ref{fig:5}.
+It shows that chirp mass measurement errors allow the recovery of the two sub-populations' weights with no bias regardless of its `true' value.
+In colour we show our ability to recover $w_2$ for different Galactic merger rates of $42, 140, 212\,$Myr$^{-1}$, which corresponds to the total number of observed binaries at $f>2\,$mHz of $10, 33, 50$ respectively (cf. Eq.~\ref{eqn:nbns}).

-Finally, for comparison, we perform the same set of simulations for an extreme case in which all binaries in the LISA band are eccentric.
+Finally, for comparison, we perform the same set of simulations as presented above for the limiting case in which all BNSs in the LISA band are eccentric.
 For example, using different natal kick prescriptions \citet{lau20} reports median eccentricity of the population ranging from 0.36 to 0.071, with a median of 0.1 for their fiducial model.
 For simplicity, as an example here, we set the eccentricity of all binaries to 0.3.
 We do not find any significant deviations in re-covering $w_2$ from the results of the circular case presented above.
 We can attribute this to the fact that the chirp mass error distribution does not differ significantly between the circular and eccentric cases (see also Appendix \ref{sec:A}).